Goldfish were the first fish to be raised as pets, and they are by far the best known of all aquarium fish!

 Ich is easy to identify, it looks like your fish is sprinkled with salt.
 It can be fatal but is easily treated if caught quickly.

 Chilodonella will cause a blue white cloudiness on the skin.
 It irritates the fish, causing them to glance off rocks or plants, and they may have clamped fins and difficulty breathing.
 It is a dangerous protozoan disease but is easy to treat.

 Eye problems stem from a variety of things: poor nutrition, bad water quality, or rough handling.
 They can also, result from other ailments, such as bacterial infections.

 Symptoms of constipation are loss of appetite and swelling of the body.
 The cause is almost always diet.

 - Swim-bladder Disease

 Swim bladder problems are indicated by fish swimming in abnormal patterns and having difficulty maintaining their balance.
-This can be caused by a number of things from constipation or poor nutrition to a physical deformity or a parasitic infection.
+This can be caused by a number of things, from constipation or poor nutrition to a physical deformity or a parasitic infection.
 Feeding frozen peas (defrosted) has been noted to help alleviate the symptoms and correct the problem in some cases.

 - Wounds and Ulcers

 Wounds can become infected, creating ulcers.
-Wounds can develop either bacterial or fungal infections, or both, that must be treated.
+Wounds can develop either bacterial or fungal infections, or both, and must be treated.
 There are treatments for each of these diseases individually, and treatments that handle both.

 Fancy Goldfish for Sale